mdda/vim-plugin-python/README.md

 ### Actually, Python3 ...

-So that we can remain sane (and, of course, providing that your locally installed vim supports it), let's instead 'boot' vim with Python3 (it seems to load in the first python version mentioned to it, and can't load both python2 and python3 at the same time).
+So that we can remain sane (and, of course, providing that your locally installed vim supports it), let's instead 'boot' Vim with Python3 (it seems to load in the first python version mentioned to it, and can't load both python2 and python3 at the same time).
-My opinionated choice here is Python3 for the plugin template, so put (in `plugin/yourpluginname.vim`) :
+The opinionated choice made in this repo is to use Python3 for the plugin template, so put (in `plugin/yourpluginname.vim`) :

 ```
 python3 << EOF